 Excused absences are allowed in accordance with UF policy.
 Consult with your instructor and group members in advance.
 Do not arrive late to your lab.
-Tardiness will lead to loss of points on the 'subjective grade.'
 Unexcused arrival more than 30 minutes late for a lab may result in the student not being admitted to the lab.
 This leads to an automatic loss of all notebook points and the student may not use this lab for an oral lab report.